edgelesssys/constellation/docs/docs/getting-started/first-steps-local.md

 control-plane-0   Ready    control-plane   66s   v1.24.6
 ```

-A worker node will request to join the cluster shortly.
-Before the new worker node is allowed to join the cluster, its state is verified using remote attestation by the [JoinService](../architecture/microservices.md#joinservice).
+Additional nodes will request to join the cluster shortly.
+Before each additional node is allowed to join the cluster, its state is verified using remote attestation by the [JoinService](../architecture/microservices.md#joinservice).
 If verification passes successfully, the new node receives keys and certificates to join the cluster.

 You can follow this process by viewing the logs of the JoinService: